October 2016 Tax Calendar; Excerpts & Highlights

 Employees who work for tips – If you received $20 or more in tips during September, report them to your employer.
 You can use Form 4070.

-Electing Large Partnerships – File a 2014 calendar year return (Form 1065-B).
-This due date applies only if you were given an additional 6-month extension.
-See March 16 for the due date for furnishing the Schedules K-1 to the partners.
+Electing Large Partnerships – File a 2015 calendar year return (Form 1065-B).
+This due date applies only if you timely requested a 6-month extension of time to file the return.

 Employers – Federal Unemployment Tax.
 Deposit the tax owed through September if more than $500.

 If you have any questions about any Due Dates or Returns, please call.